matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 * [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674): Event Relationships
 * [MSC3440](https://github.com/matrix-org/matrix-spec-proposals/pull/3440): Threading via `m.thread` relation

-[^1]: This is already possible today, but it is a useful example to consider.
+<a id="f1"/>[1]: This is already possible today, but it is a useful example to consider.
 For threads which a user is interested in a push rule can be added with the following condition: